TheMGRF/CHI2018/README.md

 about.
 I heard things had been changed to "accommodate" covid but have seen no examples of that for this module.
 I feel a project of this scope was clearly designed with year long work in mind.

+*My thoughts and comments represented in this file are personal to myself as someone who has been programming for many years and finds these kinds of limitations frustrating.
+There is no hate or ill intent directed at any individual associated with this module, but rather an attempt to improve it for future students who would better benefit from work representative of the real world.*